OSGeo/grass/lib/python/docs/src/temporal_framework.rst

       for all Space Time Datasets classes
     - Contains the creation and deletion functionality, the map registration and un-registration, access methods to map layer objects and so on
-    - Provides the interface to all Space Time Dataset specific informations in the temporal database
+    - Provides the interface to all Space Time Dataset specific information in the temporal database

 :mod:`~temporal.space_time_datasets`
 """"""""""""""""""""""""""""""""""""